 On the outside, this 65-room Best Western hotel along the south shore of Lake Superior in far Northern Wisconsin doesn’t seem different than any other Best Western hotel.
 But that’s where the plot thickens.
 In rooms 312 and 314 have been the highest incidents of paranormal activity.
 A tall man wearing a top hat is also continually seen strolling the halls.

 Also on site: Molly Cooper's Restaurant & Bar, and a whirlpool.
 All rates include a free continental breakfast.
-Biking and kayaking during the warmer months is right out the back door.
+Biking and kayaking during the warmer months are right out the back door.